 Clos Pegase 2016 Rosé Napa Valley: Topping my list of the most unusual Rosés, I would call this Rosé one where the winemaker, Robin Akhurst, thought outside the box.
 Creative in its delivery, the wine combines Zinfandel primarily with Malbec, Cabernet Sauvignon, Petit Verdot, Pinot Noir, Merlot, Cabernet Franc, and Petite Sirah.
 The wine is complex compared to most Rosé wines.
 I found wonderful perfumes and floral aromas of roses and cherries.
-The wine is vibrant with flavors of raspberries and strawberries and uniquely different than most Rosés.
+The wine is vibrant with raspberries and strawberry flavors and uniquely different from most Rosés.

 Theopolis Vineyards Rosé of Petit Sirah 2014: Unique because of the variety chosen, this Rosé displays a gorgeous ruby color.
 You almost think you are drinking a very light red wine, but the refreshing, crisp textures of Rosé come through.
-One finds aromas of cinnamon and roses with flavors of cranberry, peach, nectarine, and apple.
+One finds cinnamon and roses aromas with cranberry, peach, nectarine, and apple flavors.

 Loveblock 2014 Pinot Gris has more body and texture than most wines of this variety.
 Owner Erica Crawford says the organic farming causes the texture and depth of this wine because the wine sits in old barrels for about two weeks.
 There is a creamy quality to the wine.
 One finds melon aromas and flavors of Asian pear.